 Folic acid is a man-made form of a B vitamin called folate.
 Folate plays an important role in the production of red blood cells and helps your baby's neural tube develop into her brain and spinal cord.
 The best food sources of folic acid are fortified cereals.
 Folate is found naturally in dark green vegetables and citrus fruits.

 When Should I Start Taking Folic Acid?

 Birth defects occur within the first 3-4 weeks of pregnancy.
-So it's important to have folic acid in your system during those early stages when your baby's brain and spinal cord are developing.
+So it's important to have folate in your system during those early stages when your baby's brain and spinal cord are developing.

 If you talked to your doctor when you were trying to conceive, she probably told you to start taking a prenatal vitamin with folic acid.
 One study showed that women who took folic acid for at least a year before getting pregnant cut their chances of delivering early by 50% or more.